pengzhangzhi/Memo/README.md

 # Memo v1.0

- A Personal Memorizing App For Chinise : )
+ A Personal Memorizing App For Chinise Buddies. : )

 ## Introduction: